 Warren Burger, Chief Justice of the U.S. Supreme Court, tried his early cases in the building and Associate Justice Harry Blackmun began his career as a law clerk there.
-Both men grew up on the east side of St. Paul and today their portraits hang in the Chief Justice Room (430) of the Landmark Center.
+Both men grew up on the east side of St. Paul and today their portraits hang in Landmark Center’s Chief Justice Room (430).

 Presidents Harry S. Truman and Dwight D. Eisenhower both made campaign speeches from the balcony overlooking the Fifth Street entrance facing Rice Park.
 Incidentally, the only way for the them to access the balcony was to crawl through a window from the office behind it.

 As a federal courthouse, Landmark Center was at the epicenter of the trials of some of the most notorious criminals of 1930s gangster era in the Twin Cities.

 On March 31 of that year, Frechette and Dillinger were hiding out at the Lincoln Court Apartments in St. Paul when the two, along with known criminal Homer Van Meter, were involved in a dramatic shootout with two FBI agents and a local police detective.
 During the exchange of gunfire, Dillinger was wounded in the leg and escaped to the clinic of Dr. Clayton E. May in Minneapolis.

 Frechette, along with Dr. May and his nurse Augusta Salt, was tried in Landmark Center’s Ramsey County Room (317).
 Frechette and May were convicted of harboring Dillinger and sentenced to two years in prison.
 Salt was acquitted.